Mercy dog: World War I

 As many as 10,000 dogs are estimated to have served as mercy dogs in World War I, and are credited with saving thousands of lives, including at least 2,000 in France and 4,000 wounded German soldiers.
 Several such dogs drew specific attention for their work, including Captain for finding 30 soldiers in one day, and Prusco for finding 100 men in just one battle.
 Both were French dogs.
 Prusco was known to drag soldiers into ditches as a safe harbor while he went to summon rescuers.
 However, many French dogs were killed in the line of action, and the program was discontinued.

 While many European nations had a mercy dog program during World War I, the United States did not, as its leadership felt the war would end soon enough that such a program was unnecessary.
 Numerous US dogs did serve in the Red Cross, whose dogs bore the red-cross emblem on their saddlebags.
 Americans borrowed dogs from their allies, as they had no organized dog units.

 Mercy dogs were considered symbolic of patriotism, Jill Lenk Schilp writes that they were "elevated to heroic levels and attributed human emotions and characteristics Some dogs may have had traumatic stress as a result of their service.
-The American dog Sergeant Stubby, located wounded service personnel among other activities, was not honoured with a Dickin Medal (the animal equivalent of a Victoria Cross), as many animals were.
+The American dog Sergeant Stubby, who located wounded service personnel among other activities, was not honoured with a Dickin Medal (the animal equivalent of a Victoria Cross), as many animals were.
 Rather, he was made a "Sergeant."